newtonEMC2/martian-robots/readme.md

 No blank lines in between

-Once your data is into, npm start, and output.txt file with the result will be generated in the root directory
+Once your data is into, npm start.
+An output.txt file with the result will be generated in the root directory

 1 1 E
 3 3 N LOST
 2 3 S

+To test the app, npm test